Supporting distinctive radio through innovation, future platforms and music exchanges

 We do this by undertaking advocacy, providing expertise, offering opportunities for sharing, learning and networking, and providing access to world-class music and events through the Euroradio Music Exchange.

-We have working groups and specialized meetings on subjects ranging across the musical genres to drama and youth radio, alongside seminars on subjects such as rights and radio orchestras.
+We have working groups and specialized meetings on subjects ranging across the musical genres to drama and youth radio.
 You can discover the full range of groups and events that we have below:

 A new tool, developed by the EBU, will now make it quick and simple for EBU Members to convert their...